bramses/chronology-demo/README.md

 In this step, we'll examine how to:

-1. Read a prompt from a text file
+1. Read in a prompt from a text file
-2. Use the prompt to make a `awaited completion` from the `davinci` engine
+2. Use the prompt to make an `awaited completion` from the `davinci` engine
 3. Load in two variables and attach them to the same prompt
 4. Create completions with each variable-formatted prompt